TinyCthulu/tinycthulu.github.io/_posts/2020-04-18-a-procedural-procedural-pt-I.markdown

 Enter the *Procedural Procedural*.
 Video games and other interactive media provide us with the unique opportunity to augment the traditional mystery formula.
 More specifically, they offer the ability for the audience to *become* the detective and interact directly with investigation.
 What's more is that, in theory, it is possible to take the *"traditional mystery formula"* and use it to procedurally generate a mystery in *real time*.
 As easy as that is to say, it does prove to be a rather difficult premise to tackle.

-In this blog, we will explore the *[cursed](https://www.youtube.com/watch?v=8uE6-vIi1rQ)* nature of the procedurally generated detective game.
+In this blog, we will explore the *[cursed](https://youtu.be/8uE6-vIi1rQ?t=273)* nature of the procedurally generated detective game.
 We will deconstruct some of the more interesting challenges along the way, and hopefully, by the end, we will come out with a deeper insight into the problem as a whole.

-# **Exploration**
+## **Exploration**

-Now, there are already hundreds if not thousands of procedural detective games.
+Now, there are already hundreds of procedural detective games.
 Some are good and some are bad, but most share a problem that is, more or less, unique to the detective game genre.
 Along with the broader issues present in all mysteries, detective games tend to suffer from their own *game-ness*.

 It's nobody's fault that video games want to be games.
 It does mean, however, that there is something about games that can detract from the narrative experience as a whole.
-I would argue that most detective games fail as mysteries due to their greater focus on mechanics instead of narrative.
+I would argue that most detective games fail as mysteries due to their greater focus on mechanics over narrative.
+At the same time, I would *also* argue that most good mysteries fail as games because their strong reliance on narrative diminishes the opportunity to make meaningful choices.

+And therein lies the rub.

+I feel obligated to say that this focus on mechanics is not a problem in *all* games, but it is specifically present in many story driven games.
+The complex interplay between gameplay and narrative is unfortunately a topic too big to cover in this blog, but perhaps in [another post]({{site.baseurl}}).